A-Akhil/ATS/rough_note.md

 - Gemini validation currently returns scores, reason, and suggestion but does not expose an explicit profession mismatch indicator.
 - Latest POST attempt hit a ValueError because the JSON schema example inside the Gemini prompt uses literal braces within an f-string; Python interprets these as formatting tokens.
 - Gemini’s current `suggestion` string is concise and occasionally references scoring; user wants a fuller review narrative focusing on resume improvements against the JD without mentioning BERT.
+- The profession similarity figure (e.g., 0.10) comes straight from the Sentence-BERT comparison in `compute_profession_similarity`; even if the AI subsequently rules the role aligned, that initial metric still reflects how different the raw text embeddings appear.
+- Admin account created via `createsuperuser` lacks an automatic `Profile`, causing `/dashboard/` (and other profile-dependent views) to crash with `User has no profile`.

 ### Assumptions
 - Updating the Gemini prompt to include a `profession_mismatch` boolean and accompanying rationale will not break existing flows; older records without the new field must still render safely.